-Asian carp are fast-growing, aggressive, and adaptable fish that are outcompeting native fish species for food and habitat in much of the mid-section of the United States.
+Invasive carp are fast-growing, aggressive, and adaptable fish that are outcompeting native fish species for food and habitat in much of the mid-section of the United States.
 The huge, hard-headed silver carp also pose a threat to boaters, as the fish can leap out of the water when startled by boat engines, often colliding with people and causing injuries.
-"Asian carp" is a catchall name for species of silver, bighead, grass, and black carp from Southeast Asia.
-Voracious filter feeders, Asian carp consume up to 20 percent of their body weight each day in plankton and can grow to more than 100 pounds.
+"Invasive carp" is a catchall name for species of silver, bighead, grass, and black carp from Southeast Asia.
+Voracious filter feeders, invasive carp consume up to 20 percent of their body weight each day in plankton and can grow to more than 100 pounds.

 Temperatures in the Great Lakes are well within the fishes’ native climate range.
-Parts of the Great Lakes, including nutrient-rich bays, tributaries, and other near-shore areas, would offer Asian carp an abundant supply of their preferred food, plankton.
+Parts of the Great Lakes, including nutrient-rich bays, tributaries, and other near-shore areas, would offer invasive carp an abundant supply of their preferred food, plankton.
 Plankton is also favored by most young and many adult native fishes and the voracious carp would likely strip the food web of this fundamental resource.
-The U.S. Geological Survey has identified 22 rivers in the U.S. portion of the Great Lakes that would provide suitable spawning habitat for Asian carp.
+The U.S. Geological Survey has identified 22 rivers in the U.S. portion of the Great Lakes that would provide suitable spawning habitat for invasive carp.